International students must apply for admission.

 - English Proficiency

-To apply to USU Eastern any student whose native language is not English must have: TOEFL score of at least 525 paper/pencil, 71 iBT (internet-based test) or IELTS score of 6.0 with a minimum of 5.0 on each sub-scale.If these requirements are not met, students will be required to take ESL classes and will be tested using Accuplacer at the end of each semester on their English proficiency before being permitted to take classes in their major fields.
+To apply to USU Eastern any student whose native language is not English must have: TOEFL score of at least 525 paper/pencil, 71 iBT (internet-based test) or IELTS score of 6.0 with a minimum of 5.0 on each sub-scale.If a student graduates from an American high school after attending the last 3 years at a US high school, the English proficiency requirement will be met with transcripts.

 Upon acceptance for admission to USU Eastern, a student will receive an official letter of acceptance and a Certificate of Eligibility Form I-20 from the college.
 Students must take the form to the nearest United States Embassy or Consulate to secure a visa.
 Students also will be required to present supporting documents demonstrating their ability to pay all of their expenses for at least their first year of study in the U.S.